min2ha/ukwa-site/content/target/46393/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: October 20th 2016: Brexit: Peace and Stability

 House of Lords debates the potential effect on peace and stability in Europe and around the world of the United Kingdom leaving the European Union.